Soccer Offsides Explained: Laws of the Game

 Exceptions to the Offside Rule in Soccer

-There are also specific scenarios where the offsides rule does not apply such as during a goal kick, corner kick, and a throw-in, or if you receive the ball from an opponent who has deliberately played the ball.
+There are also specific scenarios where the offside rule does not apply, such as during a goal kick, corner kick, and a throw-in, or if you receive the ball from an opponent who has deliberately played the ball.
 Also, if you are in your own half when the ball is played, even if you get to the opponent’s half by the time you get to the ball, then there are no offsides.

 Consequences for Being Offsides